AshiAg13/satellite-property-valuation/README.md

 Satellite images are programmatically fetched using a static maps API based on latitude and longitude coordinates.
 Image downloading is automated using a Python script to ensure reproducibility.

-Raw satellite images are not included in the repository and are generated as needed.

 ---

 ## Image Feature Extraction